 Updated Google Maps shows extent of destruction from Israeli strikes on Houthi Yemen as leader threatens renewed attacks

-The Houthi terrorist leader Abdul-Malik al-Houthi again threatened to resume missile and drone attacks on Israel if it resumes hostilities in Gaza after the end of the first phase of the hostage-ceasefire agreement.
+Houthi terrorist leader Abdul-Malik al-Houthi threatened, once again, to resume missile and drone attacks if Israel resumes hostilities in Gaza after the end of the first phase of the ceasefire agreement.

 “If war returns to Gaza, we will rain fire upon all areas of the enemy regime [Israel], especially Tel Aviv, which is known as occupied Jaffa,” al-Houthi stated.

-"We stand firmly committed through religious, humanitarian, and ethical obligations to support our Palestinian brothers and sisters, along with resistance forces, particularly the Qassam Brigades," al-Houthi said.
+"We stand firmly committed through religious, humanitarian, and ethical obligations to support our Palestinian brothers and sisters, along with resistance forces, particularly the Qassam Brigades," he added.

-Sunday evening, following the announcement of Prime Minister Benjamin Netanyahu to halt humanitarian aid into Gaza, senior Houthi official Nasr al-Din Amer warned on his 𝕏 account, “The eye is watching Gaza, the hand is on the trigger, the missiles and marches are on alert, and all military units are on alert..
+On Sunday evening, following Israeli Prime Minister Benjamin Netanyahu's announcement that Israel would halt humanitarian aid into Gaza, senior Houthi official Nasr al-Din Amer warned on his 𝕏 account: “The eye is watching Gaza, the hand is on the trigger, the missiles and marches are on alert, and all military units are on alert..
 The decision of Sir Leader Abdul-Malik Badr al-Din al-Houthi is clear and he is the one who has been tested.”

 Another Houthi official, Hazem al-Assad, said that the United States could also be targeted for its support for Israel during the conflict.